IngAnto93/workshopUs63/README.md

 *	JAVA 1.8
 *   Maven 3

-## Excercise 6 - Deploying from Artifact Registry to App Engine
+## Excercise 6 - Deploying from Artifact Registry to GKE
-To start you APP engine a Docker image must be added to the **Artifact Registry** repository

 ##### 1. Creating a GCP Docker Artifact repository
 In order to start push Docker images a Docker repository must be created executing the below `gcloud` command: